BU-ISCIII/markdowns/output_virus.md

     * N50: is the length for which the collection of all contigs of that length or longer covers at least half an assembly.
     * NG50: is the length for which the collection of all contigs of that length or longer covers at least half the reference genome.
 This metric is computed only if the reference genome is provided.
     * N75 and NG75: are defined similarly to N50 but with 75 % instead of 50 %.
     * L50 (L75, LG50, LG75) is the number of contigs equal to or longer than N50 (N75, NG50, NG75).
-In other words, L50, for example, is the minimal number of contigs that cover half the assembly.
+In other words, L50, for example, is the minimal number of contigs that cover half the assembly.--->

 ### PlasmidID
 [PlasmidID](https://github.com/BU-ISCIII/plasmidID) was used to graphically represent the alignment of the reference genome with the assembly obtained with SPAdes.
 This helps to visualize the coverage of the reference genome in the assembly.
 To find more information about the output files go to: https://github.com/BU-ISCIII/plasmidID/wiki/Understanding-the-image:-track-by-track